-- Understand the building blocks of embedded systems. - Analyze the bus communication in processors, Input/output interfacing. - Elucidate the uses of various protocols and their functionalities. - Acquire the concepts of real time operating systems and its functions. - Impart the basics of Real time operating system and its tools. - Write programs to interface memory, I/Os with processor
+- Introduce the building blocks of Embedded Systems. • - Familiarize the bus communication in processors, Input/output interfacing. . - Know the uses of various protocols and their functionalities. • - Understand the concepts of real time operating systems and its functions. . - Impart the basics of Real time operating system and its tools. • - Learn the concept of memory map and memory interface.